NWChemEx/PluginPlay/docs/source/background/overview.rst

 There is a need for modular scientific software.
 Using PluginPlay, developers write algorithms inside self-contained :ref:`module` objects.
 Software packages are then created by "wiring" :ref:`module` objects together.
-Additional :ref:`module` objects are developed as new methods and properties are discovered, the ecosystem of :ref:`module` objects grows, and the cycle repeats.
+As additional :ref:`module` objects are developed and as new methods and properties are derived, the ecosystem of :ref:`module` objects grows, and the cycle repeats.
 PluginPlay facilitates writing sustainable modular scientific software packages by providing a framework that is focused on enabling dynamic: